freelancintine/freelancintine.github.io/README.md

 # freelancintine.github.io
-A website to guide new freelancers and predict their incomes with charge calculators
+A website to guide new freelancers and predict their incomes with charge calculator